Complaints and Compliments Procedure for Service users and Stakeholders

 Making a Written Complaint – you must make your complaint within 28 days of the matter arising that causes your complaint.

-- If you are not satisfied with our response at the verbal stage or wish to raise a complaint in writing, please put your complaint in writing to the Chief Executive.
-(If your complaint is about the Chief Executive, please write to the Chair of BAS) and mark it confidential.
+- If you are not satisfied with our response at the verbal stage or wish to raise a complaint in writing, please put your complaint in writing to Kate Laine-Toner, Founding Director.
+(If your complaint is about the Founding Director, please write to Jason Thorne, Chair of BAS) and mark it confidential.